The poetry of science in the book of JobWritten by Subby Szterszky

 Is it by your understanding that the hawk soars and spreads his wings toward the south?
 Is it at your command that the eagle mounts up and makes his nest on high?
 On the rock he dwells and makes his home, on the rocky crag and stronghold.
 From there he spies out the prey; his eyes behold it from far away.
 His young ones suck up blood, and where the slain are, there is he.

-For that purpose, the Lord recounted some of the mysteries of His creation that reflect His wisdom and power.
+For that purpose, the Lord recounted some of the mysteries of his creation that reflect his wisdom and power.
 As a result, Job was driven to a renewed sense of awe and wonder, and ultimately, to worship.
-Such an outcome was accomplished far more effectively via the use of colourful poetic imagery than it might have been through a simple rehearsal of facts.
+Such an outcome was accomplished far more effectively via colourful poetic imagery than it might have been through a simple rehearsal of facts.

 Theology as queen of the sciences

-Centuries ago, theology used to be considered the queen of the sciences.
+When universities first appeared in medieval Europe, theology was considered queen of the sciences.
 Not so in modern times, in which skeptics use science as a bludgeon against theology.
-The underlying assumption beneath this skepticism is that the advance of scientific knowledge has accounted for creation without the need for a Creator.
+The assumption underlying their skepticism is that the advance of scientific knowledge has accounted for creation without the need for a Creator.

 In response, some people of faith have adopted a siege mentality, treating modern science with deep suspicion.
 Others struggle to reconcile it with their theology.
 Still others have surrendered their theology altogether, submitting it to the interpretive whim of theories currently in vogue.
 The Bible, they’d be quick to remind us, is not a science textbook.